 Ragnar Olson is a partner of Global IP, who works on all aspects of clients’ efforts to monetize patents, including licensing, sales, and litigation.
-For the past five years, Mr. Olson was named among the top patent strategists in the world by IAM Magazine and selected by Super Lawyers as a 2018 and 2019 Illinois "Super Lawyer.”
+For the past six years, Mr. Olson was named among the top patent strategists in the world by IAM Magazine and selected by Super Lawyers as a 2018 and 2019 Illinois "Super Lawyer.”
 Mr. Olson works out of Global IP’s Chicago office.

 At Global IP Mr. Olson advises numerous companies and individual inventors regarding the valuation and monetization of their patent portfolios.
 Mr. Olson has negotiated significant license and sale agreements with large corporations and non-practicing entities throughout the world.

 Prior to joining Global IP, Mr. Olson was Director of Ocean Tomo's patent transactions group and oversaw more than $100 million in patent transactions through the public auctions.
 His work involved the review of thousands of patents in a wide spectrum of technical fields and the successful transfer of hundreds of patent assets.

 Before Ocean Tomo, Mr. Olson worked professionally as a Chemist for Baxter Healthcare, Stepan Company, and the Drug Enforcement Administration.
 Through this cumulative experience Mr. Olson worked with a variety of chemical substances, including pharmaceutical compounds, soap complexes and controlled substances, among others.
 At the DEA, Mr. Olson testified numerous times in Federal Court and worked as a Law Clerk within the DEA's Office of Chief Counsel.